EventStore/documentation/docs/getting-started/use-cases/polyglot-persistence-tutorial-3.md

 }
 ```

-The `CartProjection.Project(e)` function above returns a sql command that updates the read model depending on the event.
+The `CartProjection.Project(e)` function above returns a SQL command that updates the read model depending on the event.

-For example, this returns a command that inserts a cart if `CustomerStartedShopping` event i received:
+For example, this returns a command that inserts a cart if `CustomerStartedShopping` event is received:

 ```cs
 private static IEnumerable<CommandDefinition>?
 Project(CustomerStartedShopping evt)